Colorado Eagles: Move to the AHL

 For the 2017–18 season, the National Hockey League added the Vegas Golden Knights as a 31st team.
 The approval of a new NHL team also led to discussions of adding a 31st team in the American Hockey League.
 With the Golden Knights choosing to affiliate with the Chicago Wolves instead of adding their own AHL expansion team, talks with other organizations were opened.
 The owners and managers of the Eagles began discussions with the Avalanche with interests into becoming an AHL expansion for the 2018–19 season.
 On October 10, 2017, the Avalanche and the Eagles officially announced that the club would be promoted to the AHL in 2018.

 The Avalanche hired Greg Cronin as the Eagles' first AHL head coach and retained former head coach Aaron Schneekloth as an assistant.
 Cronin remained in the role for the Eagles first five seasons, qualifying for the playoff in each year.
 Prior to the 2022–23 season, the Avalanche announced a restructure of their executive committee with Kevin McDonald hired and introduced as the incoming Eagles General Manager, with Craig Billington re-assigned to other duties within the organization.

 With the departure of Cronin, following his unveiling as the head coach of the Anaheim Ducks of the NHL, Schneekloth was re-instated as the Colorado Eagles head coach on July 7, 2023.

+Prior to the 2025-26 season, Schneekloth accepted an assistant coaching role with the NHL's Seattle Kraken.
+On July 5, 2025, Mark Letestu was named the new Eagles head coach.
+Letestu would lead the Eagles to their first ever Western Conference Final appearance in their AHL history.

+Letestu would last only one season with the Eagles until he accepted an assistant coaching job with the Vegas Golden Knights on June 30, 2026.
+On July 17, 2026, former Kitcheneer Ranger's head coach Jussi Ahokas was named the new head coach of the Colorado Eagles.